Register Lecture: Can big science keep up with discovery?

 But, Houston, we have a problem.
 LHC generates petabytes of data each second, and that poses a challenge for the engineering and technical teams who keep this vast lab running.

-Join CERN's head of compute and monitoring, Tim Bell, on March 14 as he pops out from LHC's scheduled shutdown and upgrade to discuss the infrastructure challenges faced by CERN and shared by some of the world's other big-science experiments.
+CERN's head of compute and monitoring Tim Bell popped by during a scheduled LHC shutdown and upgrade to discuss the infrastructure challenges faced by CERN and shared by some of the world's other big-science experiments.

-Tim will discuss the past, present and future of LHC and plans to expand the collider's computer capacity of 300,000 cores - by 50 per cent - during the next two years to support new breakthroughs.
-He'll touch on how to upgrade on a grand scale without causing a universe-size crash.
-And Tim will explore how CERN is looking to citizen scientists to help the professional white coats analyse LHC's 300PB data lake – and how you can join in.
+Tim discussed the past, present and future of LHC and plans to expand the collider's computer capacity of 300,000 cores - by 50 per cent - during the next two years to support new breakthroughs such as the exploration of dark matter.